GabCopetti/Goodreads_Ratings_ML_Project/README.md

 *This project was carried out during the Python Machine Learning Lab course at Data ScienceTech Institute (DSTI), as part of the Applied MSc in Data Science & Artificial Intelligence qualification.*
 ***
-# Goodreads dataset: prediction of book ratings
+# Goodreads Dataset: Book rating prediction
 ***

 by Gabriela Copetti